 To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-Scotland enchanted me so much, I’ve decided to move there.
+Scotland enchanted me so much that I’ve decided to move there.
 Well, I would if my partner didn’t want to live in the rain.

 Nope, that is not a joke.
-In the next year and a half I am planning to head to Scotland for approximately six months and live in Edinburgh.
-Just kidding – COVID ruined that.
+In the next year and a half, I plan to move to Scotland for approximately six months and live in Edinburgh.
+I’m just kidding—COVID ruined that.

-I’ve been wanting to get back over to Europe for nearly 2 years now and this seems like the golden opportunity!
-And while I may have not moved to Scotland as planned, I am now living in Palma de Mallorca, Spain – and we’ve spent quite a bit of time in Scotland!
+I’ve been wanting to return to Europe for nearly two years now, and this seems like a golden opportunity!
+While I may not have moved to Scotland as planned, I am now living in Palma de Mallorca, Spain—and we’ve spent quite a bit of time there!

 I planned out a Scotland Itinerary that I believe allowed me to see the best of the country and get a taste of it in the short amount of time I had.
 While I’m certain I did not see nearly enough, I am glad for the Scotland Itinerary I created allowing me to get the perfect taste of everything to initiate my love for all things Scotland!
 Just enough to tease the palate and let me make the decision to come back longer and for more.